ramdevmurali/BBC/README.md

 4.  **Run the Baseline Application (Local Execution):**
     This command executes the core application, which performs sub-category classification, NER, and summarization using the Zero-Shot model.
 Results are saved to `outputs/`.
+    **Note:** All baseline, NER, and summarization tasks were executed locally on an Apple M1 machine.
+These tasks are CPU-friendly and do not require a GPU.
     ```bash
     python -m src.main
     ```